Yitzhak Navon: Literary career

 Navon wrote two musicals based on Sephardic folklore: Romancero Sefardi (1968) and Bustan Sefardi ("Sephardic Garden" 1970), which were successfully performed at Habimah, Israel's national theater in Tel Aviv.

 He is also the author of The Six Days and the Seven Gates (1979), a modern legend of the reunification of Jerusalem, first published in Hebrew by Shikmona Publishing Company and later translated into English.

 Awards and recognition

 In 2003, the Spanish government granted Navon an award at Herzliya.

+In 2007 Navon was honored as one of the torchbearers in the national Israeli Independence Day ceremony.

 The Jerusalem - Yitzchak Navon Station in central Jerusalem, Israel, is named after Navon and honors his history in the country.

 Shortly before his death, he was placed honorary last 120th spot on the Zionist Union list on 2015 Israeli legislative election.